 When a Child Codes they Practice Creative and Analytical Thinking Simultaneously

 To read code means you have memorized the commands and know what the program is telling the computer to do.
 Writing code requires both creativity and logic, just as writing in any other language does.
 You have to come up with the ideas, decide what you would like the program to do, and then develop the sequence of commands that will work together to achieve the desired result.

 Coding Gives Your Child Practice in Powerful Cognitive Skills

-Learning to code from a young age will not only give your child a marketable skill but also a robust brain which has had much practice in logical thinking and problem-solving.
+Learning to code from a young age will not only give your child a marketable skill but also a robust brain that has had much practice in logical thinking and problem-solving.
 It will also strengthen their ability to focus and to multitask.
 When they are constantly switching between thinking in code and thinking in English, they get more intense practice filtering out information they don't need at the moment.
 This helps them focus on what information they do need.
-They can multi-task more efficiently because they are used to switching languages frequently, giving them practice in quickly changing focus, which is at the heart of effective multi-tasking.
+They can multitask more efficiently because they are used to switching languages frequently, giving them practice in quickly changing focus, which is at the heart of effective multi-tasking.

 Would you like your child to have coding as a native language?
 If they are 7-years or older you can start now with iCode Genie classes.